Technical Standards for Admission

 Background Check

-Once admitted all students will be required to submit a state and national background check.
+Once admitted all students will be required to submit background checks (state, federal, fingerprinting, and other national searches).

-National and state background checks with fingerprinting must be completed yearly for all AMIT students prior to the first clinical experience.
+Comprehensive background checks must be completed yearly for all AMIT students prior to their first clinical experience.
 This must occur between Aug.
-15th and September 15th of each clinical year.
+10th and August 28th of each clinical year.
 Clinical sites reserve the right to decline clinical positions to any student who fails to meet their expectation of conduct.
 If two sites decline a student, the student may not be able to complete the clinical experience and program.
 If you are concerned regarding this requirement, please contact the Clinical Coordinator or Program Director to discuss this further.

 Board Examination Ethics Review